Good News from Madagascar

-Bible for Children is now providing Bible stories for the children in Belgium, France and the Netherlands who speak Flemish.
-There are 6.5 million people who speak this language.
-This picture from The Start of Man’s Sadness shows the Flemish text.
-Please pray for the Flanders.
+Bible for Children is soon providing Bible stories for children in Pakistan who speak Brahui.
+There are 2.4 million people that speak this language.
+This picture from When God Made Everything shows the Brahui text.
+Please pray for Pakistan.

 He who has been stealing must steal no longer.
 Ephesians 4:28

 One day, Joey pulled an orange out of his pocket.
 He split it with his younger brother, Danny.